wjrh/wjrh.org/source/sponsorship.md

 - Concerts / Coffeehouse
 - Acacemic events/talks
 - Related career panels
-- Lafayette traditions (Fall Fest, Block PArty etc.)
+- Lafayette traditions (Fall Fest, Block pARTy etc.)
 - Other events that have music or broadcasting as a central theme

 #### Kinds of events we don't usually sponsor